|

 characteristics and qualities really are?

-give us accurate knowledge of the world around us.
-How then does taste
+to give us accurate knowledge of the world around us.
+How then does

-work to help us know the qualities and characteristics of a wine?’
+taste work to help us know the qualities and characteristics of a

-Smith then raises what to me is a key issue: ‘We seem to have the
+wine?’
+Smith then raises what to me is a key issue: ‘We seem to

-wine on the one hand, and how it tastes on the other.
-So can the
+have the wine on the one hand, and how it tastes on the other.
+So

-latter tell us something reliable about the former?
-And can how the
+can the latter tell us something reliable about the former?
+And can

-wine tastes to me or to you be a reliable guide to its objective
+how the wine tastes to me or to you be a reliable guide to its

 Good

-like the others senses, or has it special distinguishing features?
+treated like the others senses, or has it special distinguishing

-Does it enable us latch on to something about the world around us, to
+features?
+Does it enable us latch on to something about the world

 As

-at asking questions.
-They need to be, of course, because well framed
+good at asking questions.
+They need to be, of course, because well

-questions are essential for developing arguments.
-That they are not
+framed questions are essential for developing arguments.
+That they

-always so good with answers is acknowledged by Smith: ‘In typical
+are not always so good with answers is acknowledged by Smith: ‘In

-philosophical fashion my qualified answers to these questions will be:
+typical philosophical fashion my qualified answers to these

 Before